Cauliflower au Gratin with Pepper Jack Cheese

 Ingredients

-• 3 pounds cauliflower
+• 3 pounds cauliflower cut into florets

-• salt for cooking cauliflower
+• salt for boiling the cauliflower

 • 2 tablespoons butter